Understanding Gabapentin: Effects, Risks, and Addiction

 Sober Living Programs

 A sober living program offers transitional housing for men and women in recovery.
-Sober living homes provide safe, sober group housing for people who have recently completed a rehab program or who struggle with chronic relapse.
+Sober living homes offer safe and sober group housing.
+They help people who have finished rehab or who often relapse.

 Aftercare Programs